FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/networking_secgroup_rule_v2.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - The resource ID in UUID format.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `delete` - Default is 10 minute.

 ## Import